 Name: School Year: Please identify your role in the mentor teacher program (c ircle one): Mentor Mentee What aspects of the mentor teacher program worked well?
-2 What should be added to the mentor teacher program?
-What possible changes would you suggest to enhance the mentor teacher program? what possible enanges would you suggest to enhance the mentor teacher program: Comments:
+What should be added to the mentor teacher program?
+What possible changes would you suggest to enhance the mentor teacher program?
+Comments: